This White House Meeting Was Every Awkward Dinner Party You've Ever Had

-A televised meeting today between President Trump and Democratic Congressional Leaders Nancy Pelosi and Chuck Schumer devolved into a cringe-worthy political spat worthy of your drunkest MAGA uncle and that cousin who just discovered Democratic Socialism at Hampshire College.
+A televised meeting between President Trump and Democratic Congressional Leaders Nancy Pelosi and Chuck Schumer descended into a cringe-worthy political spat worthy of your drunkest Brexit uncle and that cousin who just discovered socialism at Sussex Uni.
+Let's take a look at the video:

 Advertisement